pandas-pd/fastapi_project_0/view/notes.md

 - ng build --configuration=development; ng serve --configuration=development --open
     - builds for the dev env
     - uses the environment variables from src\environments\environment.development.ts
+    - servers the application on the given port

 - ng build; ng serve --open
     - builds for production environment
-    - uses the api key and url for prod
+    - uses the environment variables from src\environments\environment.ts
+    - servers the application on the given port